pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 </label>
 ```

-It is very important that your input buttons have the same value for the `name` attribute.
-This is what links the radio buttons together, meaning that selecting one option will de-select the other options.
-If you do not use the same `name` value, the radio buttons can both be selected.
+Your input buttons must have the same value as the `name` attribute.
+This links the radio buttons, meaning selecting one option will de-select the other options.
+If you do not use the same `name` value, the radio buttons can both be chosen.

 If you want one of the options to be selected by default, you can add the `checked` property.